AI & Identity

 A practical rollout looks like this:

-Inventory agents.
-Document what agents exist, what tools they access, and which credentials they hold today.
+1. Inventory agents: Document what agents exist, what tools they access, and which credentials they hold today.
 Most environments have more agents than the security team knows about.
 One Fortune 100 environment recently audited 700 agents discovered, 24 MCP servers in production, and fewer than 10 governed workflows.

-Stand up the MCP gateway.
-Deploy the gateway in front of existing MCP infrastructure.
+2. Stand up the MCP gateway: Deploy the gateway in front of existing MCP infrastructure.
 No agent code changes required.

-Connect identity sources.
-Integrate with Microsoft Entra, Okta, or Auth0 for human identity verification and offboarding signals.
+3. Connect identity sources: Integrate with Microsoft Entra, Okta, or Auth0 for human identity verification and offboarding signals.

-Define policies for the highest-risk agents first.
-Procurement agents that can spend money.
+4. Define policies for the highest-risk agents first: Procurement agents that can spend money.
 Infrastructure agents that can modify production.
 Customer service agents that can access regulated data.

-Pilot with three to five agents.
-Monitor approvals, denials, and policy hits.
+6. Pilot with three to five agents: Monitor approvals, denials, and policy hits.
 Adjust thresholds based on operational feedback.

-Enable the kill switch.
-Confirm that deactivating a test owner account in the identity provider revokes the agent's credentials within seconds.
+7. Enable the kill switch: Confirm that deactivating a test owner account in the identity provider revokes the agent's credentials within seconds.

 The gating factor is policy definition, not infrastructure deployment.

-Intercepts at the MCP layer: Every agent tool call passes through the Policy Engine before reaching the underlying API or service.
-No agent code changes required.
+• Intercepts at the MCP layer: Every agent tool call runs through the Policy Engine before it ever reaches the API, with no changes to agent code.

-Validates credentials on every execution: The engine checks issuer identity, scope, and validity window on each call.
-An expired or out-of-scope credential blocks execution immediately.
+• Validates on every call: The engine checks issuer, scope, and validity window each time, so an expired or out-of-scope credential is blocked on the spot.

 Where 1Kosmos sits relative to your control plane

-Runtime authorization works because every consequential action is bound to a verified human at the moment of execution.
-The credential cannot exist without an active human binding, cannot be reused outside its scope, and cannot survive past its validity window.
+Runtime authorization works because policy is evaluated at the moment of execution, not assumed from a credential that was provisioned weeks earlier.
+The credential cannot be reused outside its defined scope and cannot survive past its validity window.

-For environments running agents at scale, that binding is what converts spending controls and access policies from advisory to enforceable.
+For environments running agents at scale, execution-time policy enforcement is what converts spending controls and access rules from advisory to enforceable.
 Microsoft Entra Agent ID and ServiceNow handle the registration side.
 The runtime side is where unauthorized spend, ghost agents, and untraceable actions actually happen, and where this layer earns its keep.
-The infrastructure is available now.
-The next decision is which agents go under the gateway first.

-Learn more about how 1Kosmos handles runtime authorization for AI agents and contact us if you have any questions, or want to see it in action.
+Learn how 1Kosmos delivers agent authentication or contact us to see it in action.

 About the author